Freiling87/CCU/CCU/Scratchpad.md

 ####			Player Traits
 Upgrades: IsAvailable = false
 	Keeps from showing in levelup
+###			C	CCU Character Creation Page
+Might not be impossible.
+See CharacterCreation.Awake.
+Try COPYING something like TraitsMenu in CharacterCreation.Awake and see if you can repurpose it.
+Just search Trait in that method, and do everything he does there.
 ###			T	Behavior - Vigilant

 ####		D	Notes stash